AbhiAgarwal/gallatin/Classes/The Seen and Unseen in Science/Debate4/README.md

 - Side A: Scientists see the world better than you.

-Writings supporting Side A: Pinch, Kuhn
+Writings supporting Side A: Pinch, Kuhn, Daston/Galison

 Quotes